Remothered: Broken Porcelain: Plot

 19 years later, shortly after the deaths of Felton and Gloria, Rosemary Reed arrives at the Ashmann Inn to find Celeste with a dossier of the latter (who was under the name "Jennifer" after her disappearance in 1971) she collected from the Flemmington Girls' Institute.
 Stefano, now with his face heavily disfigured by a swarm of Acherontia moths summoned by Gloria, and his left arm maimed from Porcelain's attack in 1973, recognizes Reed as Linn (due to her stuttering).
 After sedating him with a dose of Phenoxyl and using the hallucination of Porcelain under her command, Linn kidnaps Stefano and coerces him into admitting that he had been tracking Jennifer's movements, especially after escaping from the Felton Villa, as Gloria followed her there.
 She now lives in Sweden as a writer under a pen name.
 He also further admits that he had brought in 14 other girls who were suspected to be Celeste/Jennifer, only to have them murdered by Porcelain when they were not.
 Linn then has the option of killing or sparing Stefano.
 As Linn laments, she removes her blond wig that she wore in the events of the first game and in the present day.

 In the present, Madame Svenska reveals that she is in fact Celeste "Jennifer", and she had been telling the story to Giulio Manni in order to give him closure on the fate of his older sister, Rachele, who was one of the girls abducted by Stefano and murdered by Porcelain.
 Meanwhile Linn, after one last meeting with her beloved Jennifer, has died from Alzheimer's disease, which she inherited from Wyman.
 Jennifer takes it upon herself to carry the memories Linn spent so many years preserving in her stead.

 Reception

-Remothered: Broken Porcelain received "generally unfavorable" reviews upon release, according to review aggregator Metacritic.
+Remothered: Broken Porcelain received "generally unfavorable" reviews upon release, according to review aggregator platform Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 6% of critics.